jenkinsci/platformlabeler-plugin/CONTRIBUTING.md

 The pom file format is maintained by the tidy plugin.
 Before submitting a pull request, confirm the formatting is correct with:

-* `mvn compile`

-If the formatting is not correct, the build will fail.
-Correct the formatting with:

 * `mvn tidy:pom git-code-format:format-code -Dgcf.globPattern=**/*`

 ## Pre-commit Hooks